anonymous03032026/fairles_shapley/README.md

 ![Majority voting ](/image/majority_voting.png)

 **Result:** Age, Hours/Week, and Marital status are flagged as unfair by majority voting.
-Removing Marital status alone would increase the fairness gap — it acts as a proxy for gender.
 This finding goes beyond prior work that identified only proxy features.

 ### Step 9 — Fair mitigation (optional)